BigDataIA-Fall2024-Team-5/.github/README.md

-# .github
+# .github Repository

-This .github repository is for our Big Data Analytics team of 3 students.
-It contains templates and workflows for consistent project management, including issue and pull request templates.
-The goal is to streamline collaboration and ensure a smooth development process across all team projects.
+This is the `.github` repository for our Big Data Analytics team.
+It will eventually hold templates, workflows, and guidelines that apply to all repositories within our organization.

+## What Will Be Added

+- **Issue and Pull Request Templates**
+- **GitHub Actions Workflows**
+- **Contribution Guidelines**

+Stay tuned as we build out this repository to streamline collaboration and ensure consistent project management!